Welcome to my website. I'm pleased you found me and I hope you will stay a while.

 I took

-Of broken pots, glass, jewels of man’s making that earth has made her
+of broken pots, glass, man-made jewels that earth has made

 And over all, like the lofty